PDF Cover

 The Energy Transition

-The global shift toward renewable energy is accelerating offshore wind deployment, directly boosting demand for offshore substations.
-As countries retire fossil fuel assets, offshore substations become vital infrastructure for integrating large-scale clean energy into national grids.
+The global shift toward renewable energy is accelerating the deployment of offshore wind farms, directly driving demand for offshore substations.
+As nations phase out fossil fuel-based power generation, these substations serve as critical infrastructure for efficiently transmitting large-scale clean energy to national grids.
+This trend underscores the growing importance of offshore substations in supporting energy security, grid stability, and the broader transition toward sustainable and low-carbon power systems worldwide.
 This industry transition is expected to add $800 million in the industry revenue between 2024 and 2030.

 02